psevestre/openid-fapi/Financial_API_WD_002.md

 ### 8.2 Authorization code phishing resistance
 When the FAPI client uses [MTLS] or [TOKB], since the authorization code is bound to the TLS channel, it is authorization code phishing resistant as the phished authorization code cannot be used.

-### 8.3 Request object endpoint phishing
+### 8.3 Request object endpoint phishing resistance
-An attacker can social engineer and have the administrator of the client to set the request object endpoint to one of the URL at the attacker's control.
+An attacker can social engineer and have the administrator of the client to set the request object endpoint to one of the URL under the attacker's control.
 In this case, sensitive information included in the request object will be revealed to the attacker.
-To prevent this, the authorization server should communicate to the client developer of the proper change process repeatedly so that the client developers are going to be less susceptible to such an social engineering.
+To prevent this, the authorization server should communicate to the client developer of the proper change process repeatedly so that the client developers are going to be less susceptible to such a social engineering.

+### 8.4 Access token phishing

+### 8.5 User credential phishing

-### 8.4 IdP Mix-up attack
+### 8.6 IdP Mix-up attack

-### 8.5 Response parameter injection attack
+### 8.7 Response parameter injection attack

+### 8.6 User credential phishing